We love our libraries - let's protect them

 Once upon a time, libraries were created.
 They were wonderful places where children and adults could read and explore, learn and enjoy.
 They were public places where everyone in a village, town or city could share books and information.

 But then an evil government came into power.
 The government didn't care about the books and learning, the joy and support that libraries gave people.
 The government made up a story about 'austerity'.
-It told councils across the land 'we have to save money' (even though saving money on libraries is likely to mean spending more money on prisons).
+It told councils across the land 'we have to save money'.

 Now we're losing our precious libraries - but it's not too late to get them back.